bwasilewski/Idiomatic-Javascript/README.md

 Why?
 Because shorthand code is not easily legible.
 It sacrifices readability to save a few bits but since you're minifying your source code, you don't need to worry about saving any bits!

++ Put all logic into one single file.

+Why?
+Because that file is going to get difficult to maintain very quickly.
+Also, it's most likely that every page of your site or app doesn't need or use every single line of your js file.

+Instead, keep all site-wide functionality (navigation logic, for instance) in a single file.
+All other logic (page or module-specific) belongs in a separate, namespaced file (home.page.js, slideshow.module.js) to be dynamically loaded by your main file.